arh-eu/gds-java-sdk/README.md

 ## Console client

 The console client is used with the SDK executable jar file.
 This jar file can be found in the [Releases](https://github.com/arh-eu/gds-java-sdk/releases) (of course, this jar file can also be created by building the project).

 The console client will send the message you specify, and will await for the corresponding ACK messages and print them to your console.
 You can also export the response messages in JSON format and in case of an attachment request you can save the attachments to your local drive.

+In the future, we will assume that the client is saved as `gds-console-client.jar`.

 If you need help about the usage, the syntax can be printed by the -help flag.

 ```shell
 java -jar gds-console-client.jar -help
 ```